-When you unzip the SDK on Windows, you may get the error message:
+When you unzip the legacy RISC-V SDK on Windows, you may get the error message:

+'''

 An unuexpected error is keeping you from copying the file.
-If you continue to receive this error, you can use the error code to search for help with this problem.
+If you continue

+to receive this error, you can use the error code to search for help with

+this problem.

+'''